strauchlab/scaffold_design/README.md

 ## scaffold_design

-more information, data and examples will be placed here upon peer-reviewed application of our manuscript:
+more information, data and examples will be placed here upon peer-reviewed publication of our manuscript:

 "Sampling of Structure and Sequence Space of Small Protein Folds"

-Linsky T*1,2, Noble K*3, Tobin A*3, Crow R*4, Lauren Carter2, Urbauer J 5, Baker D1,2,6, Strauch EM3,7#

 ### installation requirements for backbone and sequence design: